Elixonus/trussbox/README.md

 ```$ ./bridges.sh```

-Creates solutions (a video and force data on each member and reactions on each support in the tmp directory) for each of the three trusses: warren, pratt, howe without further input.
+Creates solutions (a video and force data on each member and reactions on each support in the tmp directory) for each of the five truss bridges: warren, pratt, howe, parker and cambridge without further input.

 **or**